USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * bycbsa.quarterlysummary,
 * bycbsa.sampledata

-Functions in this family of functions aggregate data at the Core Based Statistical Area (cbsa, as defined by the US Census Bureau) level.
+Functions exported by the bycbsa submodule aggregate data at the Core Based
+    Statistical Area (cbsa, as defined by the US Census Bureau) level.
     All functions accept the following variables:

 * parameter:
 * bdate:
 * edate:
 * cbsa_code:
-* cbdate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
+* cbdate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
-* cedate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
+* cedate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata and quarterlysummary functions).
-* return_header (optional): set to False by default.
+* return_header (optional):
+    set to False by default.
-* duration (optional): (This parameter is only used in conjunction with sampledata functions).
+* duration (optional):
+    (This parameter is only used in conjunction with sampledata functions).

 Data Mart aggregate functions by Primary Quality Assurance Organization (pqao)
 ------------------------------------------------------------------------------
-The pyaqsapi.bypqao module exports the following functions:
+The bypqao submodule exports the following functions:
 ::

 * bypqao.qa_annualperformanceeval,